uidu-org/guidu/docs/guides/06-versioning.md

 For contributors, they want to feel empowered to make a useful contribution.
 Their time is also very limited, so we must respect that and use it as best as possible.
 For reviewers, we want to empower contributors and, like them, our time is also very limited.

 It's important to strike a balance here because the more contributions we get, the better it is for us because it takes the brunt of the initial weight off our shoulders.
-By contributing components into our repo as dev releases, it allows contributors a bit more leeway in terms of getting an initial iteration into Atlaskit.
+By contributing components into our repo as dev releases, it allows contributors a bit more leeway in terms of getting an initial iteration into Guidu.
 Even if it has some nits and some things that need work, using dev releases gives us time to polish those off before going 1.0.

 ## Versioning examples